-The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of the NRL Anti-Doping Tribunal to impose a four year ban on player, Jarrod Mullen for the presence and use of Drostanolone—an anabolic steroid banned at all times.
+The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of the Australian Rugby League Commission (ARLC) Anti-Doping Tribunal to impose a two-year ban on athlete Kieran Tarrant for the use and possession of prohibited substances.

 On the eve of the Anti-Doping Symposium, NADO leaders met in Lausanne, Switzerland to discuss meaningful reforms to the anti-doping system in advance of the WADA Presidential election.

 A new team of elite, current and former Australian athletes have been engaged by the Australian Sports Anti-Doping Authority (ASADA) to be education presenters around the country.